Skip to content

 Adapter-aware test helpers — flush-views!

-Some test helpers are per-adapter by design.
+Some test helpers are per-adapter.
 The React-based adapters (re-frame.adapter.reagent, re-frame.adapter.uix, re-frame.adapter.helix) each ship a flush-views! fn that wraps React's act() so tests dispatching against a mounted tree can settle pending React effects before reading the DOM.
 The function NAME is shared across adapters (substrate uniformity); the entry point is per-adapter-require, not centralised through re-frame.test-support:

 (:require [re-frame.adapter.reagent :as reagent-adapter])